nehasupnfan/NetAppBenchmark/README.md

 Example:
 python3 client.py -n Client1 -c 10MB -r 45 -u http://127.0.0.1:8989 -z 1MB -f netapp -m "This is a string" -p /mnt/netapp
 ```
-To start multiple clients, repeat the above step of running the client from different terminals
+To start multiple clients, repeat the above step of running the client from different terminals.

+Please note that once the heartbeat status from client becomes "offline", the master will check if any other client is "alive".
+If not, then the master will shutdown after writing some report.
+So kindly start multiple clients quickly.

 ## Running the unit tests